curtisalexander/rmarkdown-syntax-highlighting/README.md

-# rmarkdown-syntax-highlighting
+# R Markdown Syntax Highlighting
-Use a source hook to enable syntax highlighting not supported by pandoc
+Use a source hook within R Markdown to enable syntax highlighting not supported by pandoc.

 For a rendered document, see http://curtisalexander.github.io/rmarkdown-syntax-highlighting/.